AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

 print statement, one would get a complete program that prints ET for the given SCLK epoch.

-When you execute the script, \``sclket’’, it produces the following
+When you execute the script, "sclket", it produces the following
 output:

 ::